Is a Franchise the Right Opportunity for You?

 Let’s take one example, perhaps you are looking at opening a bakery/coffee shop.
 With a constantly expanding metro area, a coffee shop sounds like a good year-round business that would maintain a consistent customer base.
 There is a high demand for the product throughout the year, renting a shop is relatively inexpensive and labor costs are low.
 Should you start from scratch or go with a proven model?
 You may want to ask yourself this question first, “Is a franchise the right opportunity for me?”

 Discovering if a business venture is right for you requires a risk analysis process.
-In my years as an attorney I have done business with several franchisees in the Kansas City area.
+In my years as an attorney, I have done business with several franchises in the Kansas City area.
 Deciding whether owning a franchise is right for you, does not always come with a clear-cut answer.
 By weighing the pros and cons of joining a franchise you can make the decision that best suits your business goals.

 One of the largest benefits of owning a franchise is brand recognition.
-Franchises are typically well-known companies, who typically have an established customer base.
-This has a cost savings in marketing and saves time and effort of building a reputation and attracting new customers.
+Franchises are typically well-known companies, that typically have an established customer base.
+This has cost savings in marketing and saves time and effort of building a reputation and attracting new customers.
 Additionally, operating a franchise comes with support from corporate in the form of training, marketing and even financing.

-There are a few drawbacks of buying in to a franchise as well.
+There are a few drawbacks of buying into a franchise as well.
 The initial cash outlay is typically higher than starting from scratch.
 You likely will be paying a percentage of your gross sales back each month in royalties to the franchisor.
-You will be required to contribute to a marketing fund as well and will likely be subject to franchisee rules and regulation.
+You will be required to contribute to a marketing fund as well and will likely be subject to franchisee rules and regulations.
 Additionally, if you’re a franchise owner and looking to sell your business it is not uncommon for the franchisor to have approval power over the buyer.